xlinkbd/api-specification/guidelines/GUIDELINES.md

 Versioning
 ----------
 Nexmo APIs will support versioning.
 The version is given in the URI.
+The format for versioning is `HOST/VERSION/API` e.g. `api.nexmo.com/v1/calls` or `api.nexmo.com/v3/media`

 ### Deprecation
 When the decision has been taken to deprecate an API: